SkunkHeadedPunk/Mini-Project/README.md

 4.6 ModelDevelopment.html This is the matlab file that contains the simulated PI and real model of the controller with an open and closed loop system

+parameters.m This runs the simulink file and has all the properly nemed parameters with units

 4.7 sketch_feb25b.ino This is the final code to run the arduino with the encoader PID controller and motor controller